terrymacdonald/DisplayMagician/README.md

 ## Related Projects

-- [**WindowsDisplayAPI**](https://github.com/temacdonald/WindowsDisplayAPI/): WindowsDisplayAPI is a .Net wrapper for Windows Display and Windows CCD APIs
+- [**WindowsDisplayAPI**](https://github.com/falahati/WindowsDisplayAPI/): WindowsDisplayAPI is a .Net wrapper for Windows Display and Windows CCD APIs

-- [**EDIDParser**](https://github.com/temacdonald/EDIDParser/): EDIDParser is a library allowing all .Net developers to parse and to extract information from raw EDID binary data.
+- [**EDIDParser**](https://github.com/falahati/EDIDParser/): EDIDParser is a library allowing all .Net developers to parse and to extract information from raw EDID binary data.
 (Extended Display Identification Data)

-- [**NvAPIWrapper**](https://github.com/temacdonald/NvAPIWrapper/): NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs
+- [**NvAPIWrapper**](https://github.com/falahati/NvAPIWrapper/): NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs.

 ## License

 Copyright © Terry MacDonald 2020-2021

-Original HelioDisplayManagement copyright © Soroush Falahati 2017-2020
+Original HelioDisplayManagement  - copyright © Soroush Falahati 2017-2020

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by